basho/riak_function_contrib/function-contrib-gollum/Home.md

 ### Why Contribute to Riak Function Contrib?

 * Have you ever driven a Zonda from Florence to Bologna going 250 kmh the entire way?
-* Have you ever ran with the bulls at Pamplona, Spain?
+* Have you ever ran with the bulls at Pamplona?
 * Have you ever chugged an entire cola without stopping?
 * Have you ever rescued seven puppies from a burning building?
 * Have you ever done a 265 meter freedive off the coast New Zealand for kicks?